This content is being reviewed in light of recent changes to federal guidance.

 Blackboard Learn provides training for faculty who need assistance integrating Blackboard into the classroom.
 Contact them at 864-2600 or blackboardsupport@ku.edu.

-In addition to housing an audio/video collection of over 13,000 items in 60 languages, the Center, located in 4070 Wescoe Hall, contains a 36-seat active learning classroom, two computer labs, a media-enhanced conference room, a soundproofed recording studio, and a learning commons designed to facilitate collaborative work.
+In addition to housing an audio/video collection of more than 16,000 items in 60 languages, the Center, located in 4070 Wescoe Hall, contains a 36-seat active learning classroom, two computer labs, a media-enhanced conference room, a soundproof recording studio, and a learning commons designed to facilitate collaborative work.